Community orchestra to hold first concert Jan. 29

-The group has been practicing since mid-August.
+The group has been rehearsing since mid-August.
 This concert, which begins at 7 p.m., Wednesday, Jan.
 29, at the Verona High School Performing Arts Center, 300 Richard St. is its first public performance.

 The Verona Area Community Orchestra was created to fill a void for community members who play, but not professionally.
 Co-director Leyla Sanyer said the orchestra was created after people felt there wasn’t a good fit for them elsewhere in other area orchestras.